layer5io/docs/content/en/cloud/identity/users/notification-preferences.md

         - Weekly summary
 4. Click **Save Preferences**

-You have the option to stop receiving all email notifications by toggling the button located on the right side of the Notifications
+You can opt out of all email notifications by toggling the button located on the right side of the Notifications.